ItsKarma/ItsKarma.github.io/pages/2_mystack.md

     "Everything fails, all the time."
     - Werner Vogels

-Now lets look at what is backed up, and where.
+Now let's look at what is backed up, and where.

 Source Code - GitHub
 Chef Cookbooks (or other config management) - GitHub